 Day 7: Cruise Matsushima Bay

-Travel to Hiraizumi, where you’ll explore the peaceful Chusonji with its beautiful old gold leaf-covered hall.
+Travel to Hiraizumi, where you’ll explore the peaceful Chusonji Temple with its beautiful old gold leaf-covered hall.
 Continue to Matsushima to enjoy a relaxed cruise on Matsushima Bay, passing amongst the small pine tree-covered islands of this picturesque seascape.

 Includes: Breakfast, Lunch, Dinner